beeva-arturomartinez/beeva-best-practices/devops/git/README.md

 ![git commands image](static/git-commands.png)

-Following, we will learn each of them separately:
+Following, we will learn each of Git commands separately:

 #### git init
 It creates a new Git repository so that can transform an existing and unversioned project to a Git repository or initialize a new empty repository.